backupbrew/switchbrew/GPU Commands Basics.md

 to the GPU with the CB\_POS/CB\_DATA (0) methods.
 Games usually follows the following steps to write the TIC entry indexes:

-  - CB\_ADDRESS\_HIGH/LOW method is used to set the GPU Virtual Address of the Const Buffer.
+  - Macro 0xe1a is used to set CB\_ADDRESS\_HIGH/LOW registers to the GPU Virtual Address of the Constant Buffer set on the register 0x982 (the *Texture Constant Buffer* index register), and also sets CB\_SIZE.
-  - CB\_POS is used to set the write offset of the Const Buffer to 0x20
-    + n \* 4, where *n* is the is the index of the active texture that will be used by the shader (?).
+  - CB\_POS is used to set the write offset of the Constant Buffer to 0x20 + n \* 4, where *n* is the index of the handle being used on the shader sampler.
-  - CB\_DATA (0) method is used to write the value into the Const Buffer.
-The value is a word where the lower 20 bits is the TIC index.
+  - CB\_DATA (0) method is used to write the value into the Constant Buffer.
+The value is a *Handle* where the lower 20 bits is the TIC index, and the higher 12 bits is the TSC (Texture Sampler Control) index.

 The address of a given TIC entry can be calculates as: